 They live in colonies on the underside of leaves, sucking fluids like chlorophyll from the plant.
 As the mites pierce the underside of the leaves and drain the bamboo of its liquids, the leaves’ photosynthesis is affected, causing the leaves to discolor.
 Look for yellowish-pale coloration on your bamboo’s leaves.

-Appearance of pest: Usually too small to be seen with the naked eye.
+Appearance of pest: A bamboo spider mite is usually too small to be seen with the naked eye.
 They may be noticed as tiny specs, within fine webbing on the underside of leaves.

 Several species of aphids feed on bamboo, sucking the very life liquid from the plant.
 Not only will they damage your plant they can also spread disease.
 Aphids reproduce quickly and, left unchecked, they can cause tremendous damage.